Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 Air conditioners are typically placed on concrete pads.
 Over time, the pad could crack, shift or sink.
-This can cause breakdowns and even premature replacement.
-Let’s review some of the issues that can happen and how to fix an air conditioner that isn’t level.
+This can result in breakdowns and even premature failure.
+Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor